Ceramic Braces · Specialist-Led · Last reviewed May 2026

 Can ceramic braces handle complex cases?

 Yes.
 Ceramic braces handle the same range of cases as metal: complex extractions, severe rotations, bite corrections.
 The only mild caveat is that for cases requiring extreme force (very large canine rotations), some specialists prefer the slightly stronger fixation of metal brackets.
+This is a small minority of cases.

 Are ceramic braces only for the front teeth?